Board PresidentREAD BIO +

 Board MemberREAD BIO +

-Prior to joining Interact for Health, Harold served as Vice President of Community Strategies at the Greater Cincinnati Foundation (GCF).
+Harold has also served as Vice President of Community Strategies at the Greater Cincinnati Foundation (GCF).
 In that role, Harold provided executive leadership and vision for GCF’s comprehensive array of grantmaking programs, including developing an in-depth strategy to advance its community leadership work.
 In addition, he partnered with GCF donors to help fulfill their philanthropic goals by ensuring they are aware of our region’s greatest needs and opportunities.

 For 16+ years prior to joining GCF, Harold served in a variety of leadership roles at KnowledgeWorks.
 In his most recent role of Senior Officer for the Advancement of Underserved Learners, Harold explored and developed opportunities for KnowledgeWorks to invest and partner in initiatives designed to dramatically improve educational outcomes for disadvantaged youth.
 His most recent initiative was a statewide effort to dismantle the so-called “school-to-prison pipeline” and support quality educational options (“alternative education”) for youth who have not succeeded in traditional schools or who may be reentering their communities following incarceration.

 An Oxford, Ohio native and graduate of Harvard University, Harold began his career as a Senior Researcher at WGBH Boston and also directed Multicultural Enrollment Services at Miami University.
 Harold serves on a number of local boards, including the Mt.
 St. Joseph University Board of Trustees, Philanthropy Ohio Board of Trustees, GreenLight Cincinnati Advisory Board, and the St. Xavier High School Mission Promotion Committee.

 Board MemberREAD BIO +